-The Metropolitan Planning Organization meeting on November 26, 2024, was called to order at 10:00 a.m.
+David Mohler called the Metropolitan Planning Organization meeting on November 26, 2024, was called to order at 10:00 a.m.
 Roll call was taken, and a quorum was noted.

 2. Approval of the Minutes of the Metropolitan Planning Organization Meeting Held on October 22, 2024